10 great gifts to give a seamstress for the holidays!

 2. Marking tools

-In the same vein as scissors, another essential in the sewing box that is very useful is the family of marking tools.
+Along the same lines as scissors, another essential in the sewing kit that is very useful is the family of marking tools.
 The all-time classic is the chalk pen.
-I also use it daily to mark darts, reference points...
+I also use it daily to mark darts, notches...

 I really like the chalk pencil system where you can change the lead color and especially that is reusable.
 You can buy refills without having to throw away your pencil and that is really important.